 Click-together floors are exactly what they sound like: floors that use special grooves to “lock” together like puzzle pieces.
-No need to glue or nail anything down—just click the pieces together and lay your new surface over your subfloor as a “floating floor”.
-And if you’re wondering what subflooring is, it’s simply the raw surface below your finished floor.
+No need to glue or nail anything down—just click the pieces together and lay your new surface over your subfloor (and if you’re wondering what subflooring is, it’s simply the raw surface below your finished surface).

 And as long as we’re talking about laminate flooring…

 And vinyl plank (LVT) flooring is commonly installed this way too

 One of the best types of vinyl flooring on the market today, vinyl plank is made of 100% synthetic materials.
 It’s durable, it’s incredibly realistic, and it’s the fastest-growing sector of the flooring industry.
 And like laminate, it’s commonly sold as click-together flooring.

 Basically, horizontal strip is the go-to wood floor pattern for most hardwood alternatives

 All of that to say: whether you’re thinking of purchasing hardwood, a gorgeous wood-look laminate, or even from the best vinyl plank flooring brands, it doesn’t matter.
 You can install all of these materials in a horizontal strip pattern.